rishichhabra29/A-Domain-Specific-End-to-End-QA-System-Using-Dense-Retrieval-and-Prompt-Aware-Generation/README.md

 1. **Data Preparation:** Ensure you have `subjectqa_test.csv` (created by our preprocessing or provided).
 This contains test questions, their ground truth answers, and possibly the original context (which we don't use for retrieval, to simulate real-world scenario).
 2. **Retrieval and Generation:** For each question in the test set, we use the trained retriever to get the top 3 passages from the full corpus of training+val+test reviews (excluding duplicates).
 Then we feed the question with each of these passages into the generator to produce candidate answers.
 3. **Selecting Final Answer:** In our evaluation, we simply take the answer generated from the top-1 passage as the final answer.
 We found that in most cases the top passage contains the correct answer.
 (If it didn’t, often the question was truly unanswerable or the model might generate something irrelevant – which would be penalized by the metrics.)
-4. **Metrics Calculation:** We compute two metrics: **BERTScore** (using the English BERT base model for embeddings) and **ChrF++**.
+4. **Metrics Calculation:** We compute two metrics: **BERTScore** (using the English BERT base model for embeddings).
 We use the `evaluate` library, which handles the heavy lifting.
 BERTScore is reported as a precision, recall, and F1; we focus on **F1** as is standard ([BERTScore in AI: Transforming Semantic Text Evaluation and Quality - Galileo AI](https://www.galileo.ai/blog/bert-score-explained-guide#:~:text=would%20capture%20nuanced%20meaning%20similarities,provides%20more%20accurate%20evaluations%20than)).
-ChrF++ gives a single score (we interpret it similar to BLEU – higher is better).

 To run evaluation, execute: